bakerstreet-industries/ts-log-class/README.md

 [![npm version](https://badge.fury.io/js/ts-log-class.svg)](https://badge.fury.io/js/ts-log-class)

 `ts-log-class` is a helper utility that will add log output for all methods of a class by adding a `@log` decorator to the class definition.
 Stop adding console.log or other logging strategies within each method, but have it done for you.
-I wrote this utility specifically so that I could continue writing tests for the [aws-ts-starter](https://github.com/bakerstreet-industries/aws-ts-starter).
+This utility was written specifically for test compaitibility as part of the [aws-ts-starter](https://github.com/bakerstreet-industries/aws-ts-starter).

 ## Install